kevin-kirui/alx-zero_day/README.md

-My first readme
+My first readme updated on the platform.
-My first on-platform message